 Mayor Stewart was born on May 4, 1987 in New Britain to Patricia (Badolato) and former New Britain Mayor Timothy Stewart, who served from 2003 to 2011.
-Her uncle, the late State Representative Dominic J. Badolato, represented New Britain in the Connecticut General Assembly for 22 years.
+Her uncle, the late State Representative Dominic J. Badolato (D), represented New Britain in the Connecticut General Assembly for 22 years.
 Mayor Stewart’s entire family has a longstanding commitment to serving their neighbors in New Britain, and she is proud to continue that tradition.

-Mayor Stewart never passes up an opportunity to inspire other individuals—especially City youth and females—to develop the confidence and leadership qualities they need to grow and give back to their community or organization.
-A former volunteer New Britain High School softball coach, Mayor Stewart has been a keynote speaker at the Connecticut Business and Industry Association’s When Women Lead conference, a repeat speaker at Central Connecticut State University’s Elect-Her series, a frequent guest at the YWCA’s House of Teens program, and a frequent visitor to area schools where she is proud to instill a lifelong pursuit of learning.
+Mayor Stewart sets out to inspire other individuals—especially City youth and young women—to develop the confidence and leadership qualities they need to grow and give back to their community.
+A former volunteer New Britain High School softball coach, Mayor Stewart has been a keynote speaker at the Connecticut Business and Industry Association’s ‘When Women Lead’ conference, a repeat speaker at Central Connecticut State University’s ‘Elect-Her’ series, and a frequent visitor to area schools where she is proud to instill a lifelong pursuit of learning and community service.